 Galt, CA 95632

-Emergency services include: food, transportation assistance, utility assistance and eviction avoidance.
+CSBG Emergency services include: food assistance, transportation assistance, utility assistance and off-site shelter.

 The Salvation Army (TSA)